Lindt8/PHITS-Tools/paper.md

 comparisons, and visualization&mdash;and provide some extra analysis tools.
-The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom visualization code (generating Encapsulated PostScript files) shipped with and automatically ran by PHITS, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.
+The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom visualization code (generating Encapsulated PostScript files) shipped with and automatically run by PHITS, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.

 Historically, programmatic extraction and organization of numerical results and